Subterranean Animism: Development

 Subterranean Animism was released on August 16, 2008, at C74.
 The game was released on Steam on June 6, 2020, alongside Mountain of Faith and Undefined Fantastic Object.

 Reception

+Game Rant considered Subterranean Animism to be the second best Touhou game, writing that it "takes intensity to a whole new level", and that it was not the most accessible game for beginners due to its difficulty.

 On Steam, 97% of user reviews were positive.
 On GameSpot, the game had an average score of 9.5/10.